paulfranco/AndroidInterviewQuestions/README.md

 **In which general cases can you use intents?**

-You can use an intent when you want to start an Activity, when you want to start a service, or deliver a broadcast
+You can use an intent when you want to start an Activity, when you want to start a service, or deliver a broadcast.

+**What is the difference between an implicit and explicit intent?**

+When you ask a specific component from within the app by name (explicitly), you use an explicit intent (example: starting a ne Activity).
+When an action is asked from another app, you don't specify it by name, so you use an implicit intent (example: loading a webpage bia the Uri object or loading the Camera).